Dynamic boundary conditions with noise for energy balance models coupled to geophysical flows: Preliminaries and Main Results

 \section{Preliminaries and Main Results}

 Let $\tau>0$ be fixed.
 In this section we present our main results regarding the unique, strong and global solvability of the deterministic equations \eqref{eq: full model in introduction} as well as of the stochastic model \eqref{eq: primitive + EBM simplified stohcastic}.
 Both systems are supplemented with the dynamic boundary conditions \eqref{eq:bc}.
+For simplicity of the notation we denote in the following the rescaled oceanic velocity $u^\eps$ and the rescaled pressure $p^\eps$ by $u$ and $p$ respectively.
+Moreover, as it does not affect the analysis, we set the scaling constant $\eps \equiv 1$.